ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The KDC should renew the keying material upon group membership change, and should provide it to the current group members through the rekeying scheme used in the group.

-The KDC may enforce a rekeying policy that takes into account the overall time required to rekey the group, taking into account the expected rate of changes in the group membership.
+The KDC may enforce a rekeying policy that takes into account the overall time required to rekey the group, as well as the expected rate of changes in the group membership.

 That is, the KDC may not rekey the group at every membership change, for instance if members' joining and leaving occur frequently and performing a group rekeying takes too long.
 Instead, the KDC may rekey the group after a minum number of group members have joined or left within a given time interval, or during predictable network inactivity periods.